Last Updated: March 23, 2021

 5) Change the Checkout for a Better In-Store Experience

 Retail owners can also improve checkout times with a faster retail POS system.
-For shops that require fast turnover, even a few seconds lag on your chip reader can keep a line backed up, losing your customers and cash.
+For shops that require fast turnover, even a small lag on your chip reader can keep a line backed up, losing your customers and cash.
 Click below to start your free trial with KORONA POS.
 Our point of sale solution is one of the fastest in the industry.